 - Apply any Selective Sync settings valid prior to the reinstall > wait until Dropbox reindexes your files.

-Solution 4 – Try installing Dropbox from the Windows Store
+6. Try installing Dropbox from the Microsoft Store

 You probably prefer the regular, win32 version of Dropbox, but there’s also a UWP version, and it’s quite good.
 Additionally, UWP apps (should) work better in Windows 10, so you really have nothing to lose.